Ethnography from Benedict to 2016

-This is the comment page for “The Nature of Society” (chapter 7, pp.223-250) and “The Individual and the Pattern of Culture” (chapter 8, pp.251-278) in Ruth Benedict’s Patterns of Culture as well as Welsch & Vivanco, chapter 4, “Ethnography: Studying Culture” (61-79).
-It is part of the Hartwick College Cultural Anthropology 2016 course.
+This was the comment page for chapters on “The Nature of Society” and “The Individual and the Pattern of Culture” in Ruth Benedict’s Patterns of Culture.
+We also read Welsch and Vivanco, chapter 4, “Ethnography: Studying Culture.”
+This was part of the Cultural Anthropology 2016 course.

 Rough notes below, then Disqus comments.